gbv/jskos/jskos.md

 field         | type       | definition
 --------------|------------|-------------------------------------------------------------
-creator       | ?          | agent primarily responsible for creation of the mapping contributor   | ?          | agent responsible for making contributions to the mapping publisher     | ?          | agent responsible for making the resource available source        | URI        | ? dateAccepted  | date       | ?
+source        | URI        | ?
+dateAccepted  | date       | ?
 dateSubmitted | date       | ?